huggla/postgis-alpine/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # postgis-alpine
-A small and secure Docker image of Postgis.
-Based on huggla/postgres-alpine.
+A small and secure Docker image of Postgis 2.4.3.
+Based on huggla/postgres-alpine (Postgresql 10.3).

 ## Environment variables
 ### pre-set runtime variables